asaez97/Kybernetika_Mop_TAN/README.md

 - mutualInformation.R: a R file where the functions for computing the mutual information using MoP distributions are implemented.
 - fitTAN.R: a R file where the functions for building Mop--TAN models.
-- fitTANGauss.R: a R file where the functions for building
+- fitTANGauss.R: a R file where the functions for building CG--TAN models, including the mutual information between variables.

 - fitTANGauss.R: R file where the code for learning conditional Gaussian TAN.
 - example.R: A R file with a toy example for fit a conditional Gaussian